Javier Santiso: Investor, economist, and business career

+Publisher

 There he published the African Economic Outlook (AEO), conceived and launched new core products the Latin American Economic Outlook (LEO), the South East Asian Economic Outlook (SAEO) and the Global Development Outlook (GDO) on the Shifting Wealth of Nations.
 The OECD Development Centre experienced a profound transformation under Javier Santiso leadership, with nearly a tripling of the staff and a doubling of the Governing Board members, with most of the key emerging now full participants (Brazil, India, South Africa, Indonesia, VietNam, Egypt, Colombia, Chile, Turkey, Mexico, Poland, etc.).

-Javier Santiso holds several degrees from Sciences Po, France, including a PhD, an MBA from HEC School of Management (France).
-He finished his doctoral studies at Oxford University where he has been also a research fellow of the St Antony's College.
-He followed Executive Programs at IESE Business School (Spain) and at Harvard University J.F.
-Kennedy School (United States).
-He was a visiting professor at Johns Hopkins University Paul H. Nitze School of Advanced International Studies.
-He gave lectures and presentations at Columbia University, Harvard University, Oxford University, London Business School, among others, and at annual conferences on emerging markets organized by The Economist (Brazil), The Financial Times (London), Munich Re (Munich), Coface (Paris), Investec Asset Management (Turkey) or Khazanah's sovereign wealth fund annual conference (Malaysia).

-Javier Santiso is the author of over 70 articles on emerging markets, venture capital and startups.
+Santiso is the author of over 70 articles on emerging markets, venture capital and startups.
 His most recent published books are: Latin America's Political Economy of the Possible: Beyond Good Revolutionaries and Free Marketeers, Cambridge, Massachusetts, MIT Press, 2007; The Oxford Handbook of Latin American Political Economy, Oxford and New York, Oxford University Press, 2012; The Decade of the Multilatinas, Cambridge, Cambridge University Press, 2013.
-He publishes regular Opinion Editorials in El País (Spain), Valor Económico (Brazil), and América Economía (Latin America).He publishes also novels, in 2023 with Gallimard in Paris (La traversée)and before in 2021 with La Huerta Grande in Madrid (Vivir con el corazón).
-He founded the art & poetry publishing house La Cama Sol www.lacamasol.com that works with writers and poets like Christian Bobin, Pascal Quignard, Tahar Ben Jelloun, Joan Margarit or Pere Gimferrer, and also painters and artists like Lita Cabellut, Etel Adnan, Paula Rego, Soledad Sevilla, Anselm Kiefer, Rachid Koraïchi, Juan Uslé, Rafael Canogar or Jaume Plensa.
+He publishes regular Opinion Editorials in El País (Spain), Valor Económico (Brazil), and América Economía (Latin America).

+He publishes also novels, in 2023 with Gallimard in Paris (Un pas de Deux, around the life of the American painter Edward Hopper.
+He writes in both French and Spanish.
+Before in 2021 with La Huerta Grande, in Madrid he published also other novels (Vivir con el corazón; El sabor a sangre no se me quite de la voz).
+He founded the art & poetry publishing house La Cama Sol www.lacamasol.com that works with writers and poets like Christian Bobin, Pascal Quignard, Tahar Ben Jelloun, Joan Margarit or Pere Gimferrer, and also painters and artists like Lita Cabellut, Etel Adnan, Paula Rego, Soledad Sevilla, Anselm Kiefer, Rachid Koraïchi, Juan Uslé, Rafael Canogar, Miquel Barceló, José Maria Cano, or Jaume Plensa.